facelessuser/soupsieve/docs/src/markdown/selectors.md

 Selects elements that contain the provided text.
 Text can be found in either itself, or its descendants.

-Contains was originally included in a [CSS early draft][contains-draft], but was in the end dropped from the draft.
+Contains was originally included in a [CSS early draft][contains-draft], but was, in the end, dropped from the draft.
 Soup Sieve implements it how it was originally proposed in the draft with the addition that `:contains()` can accept either a single value, or a comma separated list of values.
 An element needs only to match at least one of the items in the comma separated list to be considered matching.